top of page

 With the help of some people, I was able to get onto the right bus to return to my hotel.
 Other passengers let me know when I should get off the bus, warning me well in advance.
 I ended my adventure by removing my blinders once I stepped off the bus.

-The world was so fresh and new again!
+The world felt fresh and new again.

 What new insight about yourself and your life might you discover if you were blind for a day?